moinwiki/moin/docs/admin/configure.rst

 * A right that is not explicitly given by an applicable ACL is denied.

-* For most ACLs there are built-in defaults which give some limited rights.

 ACLs - entry prefixes
 ---------------------
 To make the system more flexible, there are two ways to modify an ACL entry: prefixing it with a '+' or a '-'.